dazinator/Dazinator.Extensions.WritableOptions/README.md

 }
 ```

+Note: There are also overloads at both levels to allow you pass in your own `JsonSerializerOptions` so you can control how stuff is written to the file - e.g things like indentation, and null value handling etc.

-Note that when you call `services.ConfigureJsonUpdatableOptions<TOptions>()` or any of it's overloads,
+Note that when you call any of the `services.ConfigureJsonUpdatableOptions<TOptions>()` or any of it's overloads,
- it will internally call `services.Configure<TOptions>(configuration);` on the `IConfiguration`, or `IConfigurationSection` you provide.
-This means
+ it will internally also call `services.Configure<TOptions>(configuration);` on the `IConfiguration`, or `IConfigurationSection` that you provide.
- your Options class is set up with the options system, so you can also use it normally in cases where you don't need to update it, by injecting the normal `IOptionsSnapshot<TOptions>' etc.
+ This means your Options class is set up with the options system, so you can also use it normally in cases where you don't need to update it, by injecting the normal `IOptionsSnapshot<TOptions>' etc.

+ If you want to do your own Options registration - i.e using `.AddOptions` or calling `Configure<TOptions>()` yourself, then don't use `ConfigureJsonUpdatableOptions` use `AddJsonUpdatableOptions` as that method will only add services needed for updating options and it won't also try to configure the TOptions for you with the options / configuration system - it will assume you have already done that.

  ## Updating named options